nicohlr/ipychart/docs/docs/user_guide/config.md

 options = {
   'animations': {

-    'duration': number # Number of milliseconds for animations | Default: 1000 'easing': str # Easing function to use | Default: 'easeOutQuart'
+    'duration': int # Number of milliseconds for animations | Default: 1000 'easing': str # Easing function to use | Default: 'easeOutQuart'

     # Callbacks functions (see below)